koala-droid/acme-web-design/development-strategy.md

 I started to style header and nav.
 Then I styled a bit more, and a bit more, and a bit more.
 And I became, as a Vinnie-Poh who over-ate a honey: 🍳.
 All colors became funky.
 No escape.

-## 5. User Story 5: it is all about branching
+## 5. User Story 5: added pages
+On the -b pages, you could see added pages as about and services.

 ### Repo